-It is estimated that there are up to 2000 roads in the municipality, estimated at over 100 kilometres in length or 40 hectares in area.
+It is estimated that there are up to 2000 roads not part of the formal road network in the municipality, estimated at over 100 kilometres in length or 40 hectares in area.
 Of these, approximately 30 per cent are constructed (paved) and 70 per cent unconstructed.